GDPR Compliance Check for the Airline Companies

 To comply with the GDPR, airline companies should be more careful as to storing and processing ‘special categories of data,' which includes data revealing an individual’s racial or ethnic origin, sexuality, political opinions, religious beliefs, trade union membership, or health (including genetic and biometric data).
 In an aviation context, ‘special categories of data’ could include a passenger’s meal choice (e.g. Halal, Kosher or Vegetarian), a request for assistance (e.g. wheelchair or other equipment), notification of a medical condition (e.g. celiac or pregnancy), data relating to security (e.g. images from full body scanners and biometric passport data) and crew/employee data (e.g. health information and ethnic monitoring data).

 Only in certain circumstances, airline companies are allowed to process ‘special categories of data’ including where a passenger has given explicit consent to the data being processed for a specific aim.
-The passenger of airline has given consent to process his/her special personal data for the purpose of flight booking and boarding Then companies may consider incorporating processes for passengers to give explicit consent when providing this sort of data, for example providing privacy notice to the passenger explaining why the airline companies needs to collect, record and store these kind of data.
+The passenger of airline has given consent to process his/her special personal data for flight booking and boarding Then companies may consider incorporating processes for passengers to give explicit consent when providing this sort of data, for example providing privacy notice to the passenger explaining why the airline companies needs to collect, record and store such kind of data.
 In this regard they may send an e-mail confirmation about the data categories being processed, purposes of data processing, the procedure to transport data and the passenger’s right to be forgotten.
 By doing so passenger can be informed about the personal data and its categories being processed.
 Consequently, informing the passengers may help gaining their consent.

 Sharing with Third Parties